dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 (3-4) **Security**

 *   Never show passwords in "clear text" (like in a query string).
-You can pass encrypted passwords.
+If you put the password in a query string it must be encrypted.
 *   Do not allow user registration information to be accessed through a browser (e.g. do not put user data file in document root)
 *   Never store passwords or other sensitive data on the client unless it's encrypted or inaccessible to the user
 *   No user may access the invoice without logging in.
 You must be able to identify the user when providing an invoice because you will email a copy of the invoice to the address used in their registration